 Significant oxygen deprivation and apnea can cause a newborn to have HIE.
 Hypocarbia caused by overventilation can cause periventricular leukomalacia (PVL) and cystic PVL, while a pneumothorax can cause HIE.
 Both PVL and HIE can manifest themselves in form of seizures and cerebral palsy.

-Mismanaged Neonatal Encephalopathy, Brain Bleeds and Meningitis
+Mismanaged Brain Bleeds

-Hypothermia Treatment Errors and Hypoxic Ischemic Encephalopathy (HIE)
+Hypothermia Treatment Errors and Hypoxic-Ischemic Encephalopathy (HIE)

 Failure to Treat Neonatal Seizures

-Hypoxic ischemic encephalopathy (HIE) is the most frequent cause of seizures in a newborn.
+Hypoxic-ischemic encephalopathy (HIE) is the most frequent cause of seizures in a newborn.
 Seizures occur when the brain is injured and abnormal, causing continuous electrical discharges to take place.
 Babies with seizures may have involuntary jerking movements that can last several seconds or a few minutes, but often there are no outward signs of seizures.
 Thus, babies suspected to have HIE must be frequently tested using electroencephalography (EEG) in order to determine if seizures are occurring.

 Seizures can cause permanent brain damage, so they must be promptly recognized and treated.
-After managing the baby’s airway, heart, blood pressure and circulation issues (and determining the underlying cause of the seizures), the physician will typically start anti-epileptic drug therapy if the seizures continue.
+After managing the baby’s airway, heart, blood pressure, and circulation issues (and determining the underlying cause of the seizures), the physician will typically start anti-epileptic drug therapy if the seizures continue.
 Failure to promptly diagnose and treat seizures in a baby is negligence and it can cause further brain injury and cerebral palsy.